rmartinho/flamingdangerzone/_posts/cxx11/2013-02-01-optimal-tuple-iv.markdown

 - The default constructor is dead simple: default constructing the storage works fine, so the compiler generated one is ok;
-- the two variadic constructors can delegated to the `std::tuple` constructors by mapping from storage to interface;
+- the two variadic constructors can be delegated to the `std::tuple` constructors by mapping from storage to interface;
 - the copy and move constructors, as well as the copy and move assignment operators can be compiler generated, since the underlying tuple already does all the work;